 Provides protection for uncertainty

-If your service provider fails to fulfill its responsibilities, it can have significant impacts on your company’s reputation and end result.
+If your service provider fails to fulfill its responsibilities, it can have a significant impact on your company’s reputation and results.

 If performance indicators are not fulfilled, you should include a backup plan in your Service Level Agreement.
 You might implement monetary penalties that could help your company if it suffers losses.
 This will help you in protecting your company in times of uncertainty.